Table of Contents

 Residency Determination for Admission and Tuition Purposes

 KRS164.020(8) requires the Kentucky Council on Postsecondary Education to determine tuition and approve the minimum qualifications for admission to a state supported postsecondary education institution and authorizes the Council to set different tuition amounts for residents of Kentucky and for nonresidents.
 The administrative regulation, 13 KAR 2:045, establishes the procedure and guidelines for determining the residency status of a student who is seeking admission to, and who is enrolled at, a state-supported postsecondary education institution.
 Students who wish to seek a change in their initial residency determination may file an appeal for review of residency status with the Registrar’s Office.
 An application for review must include completed affidavit and verifiable documentation.
 Applications for review will be considered in accordance with the Kentucky administrative regulation 13 KAR 2:045.
 The appeal must be submitted according to the published deadlines.
-The affidavit, state regulation, university policy, deadlines, and instructions may be found and printed from the residency web site or may be obtained from all Offices of Admission, the Registrar’s Office (Houchens 31), and on the first floor lobby of the Houchens Building outside of the Admissions Office.
+The affidavit, state regulation, university policy, deadlines, and instructions may be found and printed from the residency web site or may be obtained from all Offices of Admission and the Registrar’s Office (Houchens 31).

 University of Louisville Recognized Student Organizations (RSO) Event Policy & Guidelines